-The Priory Hotel and St Margaret's Rectory in the 1960s.
+The Priory Hotel and St Margaret's Rectoryin the 1960s.Photo Tim Robinson tennis courts, although it is not clear if this was for occasional hire or longer-term rent such as to a club.

-Photo Tim Robinson

 It seems that Isaac Poad did not need all the facilities which Fulford Grange provided, as in 1884 he advertised the stabling and coach house buildings for rent.
-He also advertised the tennis courts, although it is not clear if this was for occasional hire or longer-term rent such as to a club.
+He also advertised the